kimoppalfens/kimoppalfens.github.io/_posts/2017-12-08-CoMGMT usecase - Part 5.md

 ![alt]({{ site.url }}{{ site.baseurl }}/images/CoMgmt/Compl11.PNG)

-Important to notice here is that if these rules are validated by the client, the machine ends up in either the "Compliant" state or the "Not Compliant" state.
+Important to notice here is that, once these rules are validated by the client, the machine ends up in either the "Compliant" state or the "Not Compliant" state.
 This is important as we go forward !

 ## Validating our Compliancy ##